maybebyte/anthesis/dns-sinkhole.md

 Searching for [hosts(5)](https://man.openbsd.org/hosts) files will also do the trick.

-## Processing domains with genblock.pl
+## Processing domains with genblock

-`genblock.pl` is a tool I wrote in Perl to extract domains from a given input.
+`genblock` is a tool I wrote in Perl to extract domains from a given input.
 Previously a shell script handled this, but I realized that shell wasn't ideal for this task and scrapped it in favor of something more structured and maintainable.
-Here's how to use `genblock.pl`.
+Here's how to use `genblock`.

 ### The basics